 Things that you and your spouse buy together during the relationship belong to you both jointly.
-If you separate, the things you own jointly will be divided or their value shared.
+If you separate, the things you own jointly are divided or their value is shared.

-If you have contributed financially or in some other way to your spouse's property, you might be able to claim a share.
-For example, you might have done unpaid work at home so your spouse could do paid work, or you might have worked in a family business.
+If you contributed financially or in some other way to your spouse's property, you might be able to claim a share of that property.
+For example, you might have done unpaid work at home so your spouse could do paid work, or you might have worked without pay in a family business.

-You can divide Canada Pension Plan credits that were earned while you were living with your partner if you lived together for at least one year.
+You can divide Canada Pension Plan credits that were earned while you were living with your spouse if you lived together for at least one year.
 See Canada Pension Plan credits for more information.